Ben-Voris/Hunters-Island-2025/docs/README.md

 ![Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09](./attachments/202508061209-002.jpeg "Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09")

 The Curtain Falls portage took something out of both of us.
-As we paddled into Crooked, the wind steadily built.
-Because of the SSW wind, I skirted the shore of Sunday Bay.
-The wind kept building, but the gusts were my biggest concern.
-We both got so tired that we pulled up next to shore and took a breather.
+And, as we paddled into Crooked, the SSW wind steadily increased in force.
+Because of that, I skirting the shore of Sunday Bay, which added a few miles to our day.
+The gusts were my biggest concern.
+After a few hours of, we were both so tired that we pulled up next to shore, and took a breather.

-Since we have a BWCA permit, we decided to not fight the wind and to camp on the US side.
+Since we have a BWCA permit, we decided to not fight the wind any more and camped on the US side.

 We leapfrogged a group of seven young people that are using aluminum canoes.
 (We later learned they are scouts.)
-Because of the MN2 is a fast boat and our technique is better, we moved much faster on the water than they did.
+Because of the MN2 is a fast boat and our technique is better, we moved faster on the water than they did.

-The wind made is somewhat difficult to set up the tent, but with that done, we have &ldquo;cocktail a few minutes&rdquo;&mdash;El Jimador with lime and salt, and snacks.
+The wind made it somewhat difficult to set up the tent, but with that done, we have &ldquo;cocktail a few minutes&rdquo;&mdash;El Jimador with lime and salt, and snacks.
 We miss Jim and reminisce about our 2002 trip with him and Royce's boys.